2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 McCarthy, Mary M., ed.
 Handbook of Japanese Foreign Policy.
 Abingdon, London and New York: Routledge, 2020.

-The above book will be used as the main reference material while other relevant articles and activity materials will be provided throughout the course (Week 12-15).
-Soft copies of and links to all the materials will be provided prior to the class.
+The above book will be used as the main reference material, while other relevant articles and activity materials will be provided throughout the course.
+Soft copies of and links to all the materials will be provided before the class.

 フィードバックの方法